-In many cases, loans are approved the day of the application and verification of the information you’ve provided, subject to an appraisal.
+Prequalification can happen during a phone conversation with your expert loan officer!
+Full loan approval will be issued as soon as the verbal information is confirmed through receiving your personal documents and third party verifications are received.
 How you prepare for the application can have an impact of how long it takes the lender to approve your loan.
 See Application Checklist for details about the information you will need to provide.

 You will need to provide information about your assets and debts, employment information, and information about the property you want to finance.
 This information is necessary for Prosperity to evaluate your loan file and make a final approval.
 For a complete list of information you should be prepared to provide, see the Application Checklist.

 Yes.
 Some programs require a waiting period as little as one year from the date of discharge before you can obtain a mortgage.